cemac/rdm-skills/content/rdm-01-data-structure.md

 ### Field and experimental data

-- When you've entered and checked your data, protect the file from further changes
+- When you've entered and checked your data, set file permissions to protect data from further changes

 #--
 <!-- .slide: id="tidydata" -->